Best Family Hotels with Spa in Crete (2026)

 - 2Ask specifically whether the spa facilities (sauna, hammam, steam room) are included in your room rate or require a separate fee.
 At Sunshine Village and Esperides, access is included.
 Others charge 20 to 40 EUR per day pass.

 - 3If you are travelling with kids under 6, check the kids club minimum age.
 Most Crete resort clubs start at age 4.
 Below that, you will need to coordinate spa time with your partner or book babysitting (typically 15 to 25 EUR/hour).
+If your kids are too young for the club, hotels with playgrounds in Crete give them somewhere to burn energy while you take turns at the spa.

 - 4Rent a car at Heraklion airport rather than relying on hotel shuttles.
 The north coast resorts are spread across 80 km from Hersonissos to Chania, and a car lets you try different beaches and restaurants without taxi costs piling up.